 Here are just a few things to do in Seward while you are in town.

 Disclosure: Most links go directly to the business websites.
 Some links may be affiliate links where we receive a small commission at no additional cost to you.
+We call this our Chocolate & Churro Fund.

 Go dog sledding in Seward any time of the year at Iditaride Sled Dog Tours run by legendary musher Mitch Seavy and his family.
 These over eager dogs exercise year-round to prepare for the 400-mile competition between Anchorage and Nome held annually in February.
 The original Iditarod began at mile marker 0 (zero) by the Alaskan Sea Life Center at the end of 4th Ave.